AHZ456/Field-Oriented-Control-of-a-PMSM/README.md

-# Vector Control of a PMSM
+# Field-Oriented Control of a PMSM
 This is the github reposity of an academic project at the University of Paris-Saclay.

 ## Project Objectives (Non-exhaustive list)